 We’ll assess your Medicare Entitlement Statement.
 If approved, we’ll issue a statement certifying you as not eligible for Medicare benefits for a particular period.

-You should then submit that statement to the Australian Taxation Office with your tax return.
-The Australian Taxation Office will assess whether an exemption from the Medicare levy will be granted.
+The Australian Taxation Office requires you to acknowledge you've been issued a statement when completing your tax return.
+The Australian Taxation Office assesses whether you get an exemption from the Medicare levy.

 Read more about the Medicare levy exemption on the Australian Taxation Office website.

 Medicare eligibility is assessed on information known to us at the time of application.
-If information becomes known to us that changes the outcome of the original assessment, we reserve the right to revoke the certification.
+If information becomes known to us that changes the outcome of the original assessment, we can revoke the certification.
 This may result in a debt to the Australian Taxation Office.